annnhuang/annnhuang.github.io/_projects/first-project.md

 So what we did was we created a joint perceptual task and collected behavioral data from people grouped in dyads. **Our results indicated that people do not ignore other’s choices when they make decisions.**

 A research study like this almost never brings immediate changes to the society or world at large in ways that you can see with your own eyes.
-I mean, even if there's merit to our results, it's not like in real life we're bombarded with similar visual information every second.
+I mean, even if there's merit to our results, in real life we're not bombarded with similar visual information every second.

 However, I'd be doing a disservice to myself to think that all the sweat, pain and tears that go into the study were not worthwhile.
 Some impact I see this study brings to the academic community are as follows: